 Assessments must be based on good analysis, timeliness and transparency and be proportionate to the needs of the child and their family.
 This guidance sets out the arrangements for how cases will be assessed once a child is referred into Children's Social Care in Lincolnshire.

 Each child who has been referred into Children's Social Care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
-This is a Social Care Assessment (WTC 2018) and in Lincolnshire this is referred to as the Child and Family Assessment Process.
+This is a Child and Family Assessment (WT 2018) and in Lincolnshire this is referred to as the Child and Family Assessment Process.

 Local authorities have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.